paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-100-group-health-plan-requirements.md

 ### Statutory Notes

 #### References in Text
 The Public Health Service Act, referred to in text, is act July 1, 1944, ch.
 373, 58 Stat.
 682. Part A of title XXVII of the Act is classified generally to part A (§ 300gg et seq.) of subchapter XXV of chapter 6A of Title 42, The Public Health and Welfare.
 Sections 2716 and 2718 of title XXVII of the Act are classified to sections 300gg–16 and 300gg–18, respectively, of Title 42.
-For complete classification of this Act to the Code, see Short Title note set out under [section 201 of this Title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section201&num=0&edition=prelim) 42 and Tables.
+For complete classification of this Act to the Code, see Short Title note set out under [section 201 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section201&num=0&edition=prelim) and Tables.

 The Patient Protection and Affordable Care Act, referred to in text, is Pub.
 L. 111–148, Mar.
 23, 2010, 124 Stat.
 119. For complete classification of this Act to the Code, see Short Title note set out under [section 18001 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section18001&num=0&edition=prelim), The Public Health and Welfare, and Tables.